A Local’s London 4 Days Itinerary: See the Best of London

 If you’re staying in Zone 1 (city centre) which is my recommendation, then you may from time to time use either underground or bus.
 As said above, you can pay contactless (my preferred way) or with Oyster Visitor or Travelcard if travelling as a family or in a large group.

-Where to stay in London
+Where to Stay in London

-When (not) to visit London
+When to Visit London

 As a Londoner, my number one advice is DON’T visit during the winter months, from January to March.
 It is cold all the time, it’s very rainy, windy, barely any sun, so avoid at all costs!